kaifczxc-lab/Serenade-Language/Docs.md

 A: Yes, modify `serena.build.conf` to add linker flags.

-**Q: Why is the visual system Windows-only?**

-A: Current implementation uses GDI+.
-Linux support is planned using X11 or SDL.

 **Q: How do I debug Serenade code?**

 A: Examine the generated C++ code in the temp build directory.
 Use `srcheckproc()` for runtime diagnostics.